 - Inverted in the Trevelyan's Mission books, which take place centuries later in the same 'verse, with the titular protagonist and his colleagues, whose job is to infiltrate primitive humanoid cultures in order to study them and accelerate their progress.

 - 3rd Rock from the Sun

-- Only insomuch as Evie occasionally explained Earth concepts to her alien dad.
+- Out of This World: Only insomuch as Evie occasionally explained Earth concepts to her alien dad.
 But this trope was not a major feature of the show, since Evie was raised on Earth and completely familiar with its culture.

 - My Hero

 - Tracker: Cole/Dagon doesn't really make much effort to blend into human society.
 His speech is strange and monotonous, although it gets better in later episodes.
 He has trouble understanding things we take for granted (such as trying to explain to Mel, who knows who he really is, what Star Wars is).
 Even bathing is new to him.
 I guess they don't do that on Cirron.

 - Alf crash landed, and had little motivation to leave.

 - ... but had little problem adapting.

 - Hey, they never once mentioned him actually eating a cat while on Earth, something he did regularly on Melmac.